sabio-engineering/cookbook-dvelp/guides/Using front-end libraries.md

 # Using front-end libraries

-Using Bower for manage javascript components.
+Using Bower to manage javascript components.

 Install Bower: